geyang/deep_learning_notes/Proj_Molecular_Simulation/README.md

 lowest energy.
 However some more work needs to be done to tweak the optimizers, so that the final configuration can be annealed even better.

+## Motivations

+When writing fast, GPU accelerated scientific code, lots of time are spent on:

+1. writing CUDA code in c++ that are mission-specific.\
+This means that if I write code for a GPU then I wouldn't be able to run the same code on my working laptop, and vise versa.
+The code is simply not transportable.

+2. For an optimizer, writing the Jacobian of the system of equations(SOE) as well as the SOE itself.\
+ This, again, is very model and mission specific, resulting in lots of hard-to-debug, non-reusable code.

+Tensorflow solves both of these two problems.
+Tensorflow provides a useful set of operators mostly modeled after the proven API of `numpy`.
+Each of these operators comes with both CPU and GPU run time, and can be switch by simply passing in a scope parameter, making your code a lot more transportable.

+ In addition, these operators provides a basis for a good level of abstraction, and they each come with a gradient definition.
+The tensorflow optimizers are able to take advantage of these gradients and the tensor flow, which eliminates the need for you to manually write and validate the Jacobian of you SOE.

 **Transparent Math**: One of the goals of this project is to expose the parts that you need to write a simple particle simulation with tensorflow.
 So the code is done in such way that the logic between the moving parts is relatively